Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 You'll also probably need to get SR-22 insurance in South Carolina after a DUI.
 An SR-22 certificate typically costs another $15 to $50.

-Cheap insurance in SC for drivers with poor credit: Farm Bureau
+Who has the cheapest insurance in SC for drivers with poor credit?

-Geico is the best choice if you prefer to buy and manage your policy online.
+Geico is a better choice than Farm Bureau if you prefer to manage your policy online, because it has a great mobile app.
 At $307 per month, full coverage from Geico is $85 per month less than the SC average.
 It's also only $9 per month more than Farm Bureau.

 Best rates for car insurance in SC with bad credit